 - The Elder Scrolls provides a fantasy example.
 The lesser Daedra, a catch-all term for the denizens of Oblivion, the infinite void surrounding Mundus (the mortal realm), are vaguely demonic inter-dimensional beings frequently found in service to the Daedric Princes.
 They possess Complete Immortality, and if their physical forms are slain, their spirits ("animus") simply returns to Oblivion to reform.
 Despite being an extremely varied group, one thing that the lesser Daedra near-universally believe is that they are unquestionably superior to mortals.

-- The Nemesite Empire in The Inexplicable Adventures of Bob! has legally owned Earth for eons.
+- The Inexplicable Adventures of Bob!: The Nemesite Empire has legally owned Earth for eons.
 They consider humans part of the local wildlife (because humans don't have interstellar space travel yet) and have designated Earth as a nature preserve.
 While Voluptua clearly rather likes humans, she's never above patronizing humans a little.

-- Lampshaded in Schlock Mercenary, when Schlock's unit is trying to come up with a way to use Schlock's various powers Nigh-Invulnerability, reforming if destroyed, shape-shifting, and a couple of other things) to get past a military checkpoint.
+- Schlock Mercenary: Lampshaded when Schlock's unit is trying to come up with a way to use Schlock's various powers (Nigh-Invulnerability, reforming if destroyed, shape-shifting, and a couple of other things) to get past a military checkpoint.
 Schlock complains "Why does it have to be MY powers?
 To me, YOU guys are the aliens.
 Can't you use your 'Special human powers' to get us past it?"

 - This trope is indeed justified and explored quite a bit; most of the stronger and more powerful species are artificial, such as Shlock himself and the uplifted apes and elephants.